Anyone who has never made a mistake has made anything new.” – Albert Einstein

 - Pupils will have access to relevant and varied resources and be able to make independent informed choices.

-- In Key Stages 1 and 2 Design and Technology is taught through the teaching of well-planned lessons using the National Curriculum and ‘Big Question’ led topical planning.
+- In Key Stages 1 and 2 Design and Technology is taught through the teaching of well-planned lessons using the National Curriculum and topical planning.

 - In the Foundation stage it is taught using guidance from the Expressive Arts and Design strand in the EYFS.
 Both our nursery and reception classes are well-resourced to provide daily opportunities for child-led design and technology on a large and small scale as well as adult-led DT activities threaded into topical learning experiences.

-- Every class carries out three Design and Technology projects per year, one of which must be a food based project.
-Pupils will be involved in at least one project each year to develop their cooking skills and enhance their knowledge and understanding of healthy eating.
+- Every class carries out three Design and Technology projects per year.
+Pupils will develop their cooking skills and enhance their knowledge and understanding of healthy eating.

 - Children are given the opportunity to look at key events and individuals in Design and Technology that have helped shape the world.